 It is requested to endorse the following observations and OAM requirements:

-Observation 1: Network automation requires models of how the network behaves which are applied as input to analytics/decision capabilities to derive insight and decisions from the available knowledge of the network’s behavior.
+Observation 1: NDT can support Network automations by providing the simulation capabilities that model the network’s behavior.

-Observation 2: There is existing studies and specifications on network automation which should not be overlapped by the work on NDT
+Observation 2: There are existing studies and specifications on network automation.
+The requirements and solutions on NDT use cases should not overlap those specifications

-Observation 3: NDTs should only provide modelling capability which can be used by the network automation functions to accomplish their analytics and decision-making responsibilities.
+Observation 3: NDTs should provide modelling capability which can be used by the network automation functions to accomplish their analytics and decision-making responsibilities.

 OAM Requirement-1: The NDT should support a capabilities to model the behavior of the network and provide the outcomes of such modelling to consumers including network automation functions.